o1-labs/rfcs/00xx-account-deletion.md

 ## Drawbacks

-The main drawback of account deletion is that it needs a hard fork to be activated on-chain.
+The main drawback of implementing account deletion is that it needs a hard fork to be activated on-chain.

-While the changes are relatively limited,
+On the surface, the changes might seem trivial (adding a removal function, adding a field in a data structure) but they they actually have a widespread impact on the codebase (50+ files are touched just for adding the aforementioned field addition so that the our codebase compiles).
+We thus need to be extra careful both in the coding *and* the reviewing phases.

 ## <a name="alternatives"></a>Rationale and alternatives